rucker/dotfiles-manager/README.md

 ## TO DO
 -Add explanation of bashrc vs .bashrc, etc.
 -Move some files to a subdirectory to keep things tidy.
+-Unit tests: the input files should be mocked.